Toronto Criminal Lawyers

 Nathan Gorham, BA, LLB, LLM, SJD (Candidate)

-Mr. Gorham graduated from law school with the highest overall ranking in criminal law.
-He later obtained his Master of Laws from the University of Toronto, where he continues to research miscarriages of justice as a doctoral candidate.
+Mr. Gorham graduated from law school at Queen’s University with the highest overall ranking in criminal law.
+He later obtained his Master of Laws from the University of Toronto.
 In 2010, he helped found the largest criminal law firm in Canada, Rusonik, O’Connor, Robbins, Ross, Gorham & Angelini LLP.
 A member of the both the Ontario and New Brunswick bars, Mr. Gorham regularly defends clients charged with or appealing against convictions for serious criminal offences such as murder, attempted murder, firearms offences, drugs offences and others.
 He also teaches as an adjunct professor at the University of New Brunswick, Faculty of Law .
 His writing has been published in peer-reviewed journals and national newspapers.
 Along with his partner Ms. Vandebeek, Mr. Gorham co-authored the book Prosecuting and Defending Drug Offences (2019).
 He regularly speaks at academic and professional conferences.

 (416) 410-4814 | email@example.com